Science for Comfort

 - It’s agile, allowing greater variety of motion than any other device.

-- It’s modular, able to adjust to different body types.
-Including females.
+- It’s modular, able to adjust to the diverse body types of men and women.

 - It’s affordable, starting at $1199, to be accessible to businesses of all sizes.